ChimeHQ/Meter/README.md

 #### DlfcnSymbolicator

 This class implements the `Symbolicator` protocol, and uses the functions with `dlfcn.h` to determine symbol/offset.
 This works, but does have some limitations.
 First, it relies on looking up symbols in the **currently executing** process, so it will only work if the needed binary is currently loaded.

-Second, these functions return `<redacted>` for some binary's symbols.
+Second, these functions return `<redacted>` for some binary's symbols on iOS.
 I know the symbol information is still accessible from the binary, so it's unclear why this is done.

 This is a relatively inexpensive symbolication pass, and is a first effort.
 Further work here is definitely necessary.